 - In Lewes, Lewes Cycle Sports rents out beach cruisers, hybrids, and even E-bikes with accessories such as infant seats and trailers.

 Explore the Trails

 Junction and Breakwater Trail, a 5 mile stretch between Lewes and Rehoboth, has four access points at Wolfe Glade parking lot, Holland Glade Park, Gills Neck Road, and Hebron Road.
 This asphalt and crushed stone trail offers some of the most breathtaking views from a bicycle as it meanders through cornfields, forests, and marshland.
 The Holland Glade Park entrance is also right behind the Tanger Outlets Seaside, so you can shake off the ride with some shopping!

-Gordons Pond Trail, a favorite spot with locals, hugs a 900-acre lagoon and winds through the marshes and pine forests connecting Lewes and Rehoboth.
+A favorite spot with locals, hugs a 900-acre lagoon and winds through the marshes and pine forests connecting Lewes and Rehoboth.
 It’s a beautiful 3.2 mile bike ride that gets you closer to nature.
 Even better, it’s in the Cape Henlopen State Park which means there’s lots more to see and do while you’re off the bike.

 The Lewes-Georgetown trail is an ever-expanding beauty that will ultimately connect our beautiful beach area to the inland town of Georgetown, clocking in at 17 miles worth of trail.
 For right now, it’s 8.7 miles and shows off its smooth asphalt and concrete surface, perfect for beginners.

 If you’re extra adventurous or an avid bike enthusiast, you’ll be happy to know all of these trails intersect each other.
 So, you can explore the entire day away without ever having to hitch a ride to the next spot.

 Take in the Scenic Attractions